chuckbergeron/etherplate/README.md

 ## TODO:

-* Instead of 'Loading ...' should say confirming (show # of confirmations?)
+* Remove the build directory from the repo, build server-side on each deploy and possibly use truffle-migrate-off-chain (https://github.com/asselstine/truffle-migrate-off-chain)
-* Integrate EthLawyer for better MetaMask events (login, logout, switch accounts, etc) (ensure this works for Web3-integrated browsers such as Trust)
+* Integrate EthLawyer for better MetaMask events (login, logout, switch accounts, etc) (ensure this works for Web3-integrated browsers such as Trust) (https://github.com/QuantumProductions/eth-lawyer)
 * Set up a basic server to respond to tokenURI requests and store the tokenURI in the contract (`buyToken()` function)
 * Numbers (eg. 'NewSword222') in token name causes Ethereum transaction to fail (could be byte counting validation in smart contract)
 * Store transactionHash in localStorage and call info on it after page refreshes if it isn't in `store.getState().tokens` pool